JoyceMiryamH/Messages-Service-Spring-Boot-REST-API/README.md

 ### Architecture
 This application was build in Java with the use of the Spring Boot framework following a RESTful design pattern.
 It can be broken down into three distinct layers.
 The model, the controller and the service.
+The application is connected to a MySQL database, using Spring Data JPA to access the database.

 ### Running this application
 #### build
 Build the application by running `mvn clean install`.

 #### run
-A local deployment of the application can be found at > http://localhost:8080/.
+A local deployment of the application can be found at >http://localhost:8080/.

 A swagger interface is also available to execute the HTTP endpoints.
-Use the following deployment > http://localhost:8080/swagger-ui.html.
+Use the following deployment >http://localhost:8080/swagger-ui.html.

+### Future improvements
+This application could benefit from the hidding of the primary key of the database by creating some intermittant layer which generates a unique message id for the users.